Kyu Shiba Rikyu Gardens – a photographer’s guide

 A snow lantern at Kyu Shiba Rikyu Gardens.

-There is a pond with carp and turtles.
+Let’s start with the pond filled with carp and turtles.
 It has three islands, with bridges running to two of them, which is fun to explore.
 Nakajima (the one in the center) allows you to shoot 360′.
 You can even take pictures of the wildlife on and in the water.

 white cherry blossom trees and Tokyo Tower